AM-ash-OR-AM-I/PasslockDesktop/README.md

 ### Passlock (PC) - A powerful cross-platform password manager

-Run `build_windows.bat` to make windows build, optionally you can set version number by passing it as argument.-
+Run `build_windows.bat` to make windows build, optionally you can set version number by passing it as argument.

 ## Table of contents